ndeadly/MissionControl/README.md

 Grab the latest release zip and extract to the root of your SD card.

 ## Known Issues
-* Console crashes on sleep on firmware prior to 9.x.x.
+* Console crashes on sleep on firmware prior to 9.0.0.
 The btm module doesn't seem to like us talking to other controllers behind its back
-* Console is slow to wake from sleep on 9.x.x.
-I have no idea why
+* Console is slow to wake from sleep on 9.0.0+
 * No Rumble support.
 This appears to be a limitation of the virtual controller interface

 ## Planned features
-* Button rebinding and setting custom analog stick deadzones
+* Button remapping and setting custom analog stick deadzones
-* Wii extension controller support (includes WiiU Pro Controller)
+* Wii extension controller support
 * Setting controller LEDs
 * Overlay menu for quick switching of controller profiles